Answered By: APUS Librarians Last Updated: Jun 13, 2023 Views: 26996

 2. Don't get stuck on Google (or any other single search engine).
 Here are the librarians' favorite web search spots:

-- Use library's research guides.
-Browse or search for a guide that's a close match for your research topic.
-Then, click the "Websites" tab.
-Librarians compiled the links on these guides, so you can feel confident that they're trustworthy.
+- Use library's subject pages.
+Each pages includes a "websites" section, and each link was chosen by a librarian, so you can feel confident that they're trustworthy.
 (Note that you may need to click a website, then search within it for a page that fits your topic.)

 - Browse the library's open access research guide.
 It compiles links to all of the best free scholarly and educational sites.